DongheeKang/MLOps_Note/linux_real_life.md

       $ sudo ifdown eth0

+* some tip

-* if /etc/network/interface file is empty, then no service with network manager
+      if /etc/network/interface file is empty, then no service with network manager

       $ sudo systemctl stop NetworkManager.service
       $ sudo systemctl disable NetworkManager.service